-However, for an application programmer, using protocols other than TCP or UDP can be hard: not all protocols are available everywhere, hence a fall-back solution to TCP or UDP must be implemented. protocols provide the same services in different ways.
+However, for an application programmer, using protocols other than TCP or UDP can be hard: not all protocols are available everywhere, hence a fall-back solution to TCP or UDP must be implemented.
+Some protocols provide the same services in different ways.
 Layering decisions must be made (e.g. should a protocol be used natively or over UDP?).
 Because of these complications, programmers often resort to either using TCP (even if there is a mismatch between the services provided by TCP and the services needed by the application) or implementing their own customised solution over UDP, and the opportunity of benefiting from other transport protocols is lost.
 Since all these protocols were developed to provide services that solve particular problems, the inability of applications to make use of them is in itself a problem.
+Implementing a new solution e.g. over UDP also means re-inventing the wheel (or, rather, reimplementing the code) for a number of general network functions such as methods to interoperate through NATs and PMTUD.

 We believe this mismatch between the application layer and transport layer can be addressed in a simple fashion.
-If the socket interface provided a way for applications to request transport services without specifying the protocol, a transport system underneath the socket API could automatically try to make the best of its available resources.
+If an API allowed applications to request transport services without specifying the protocol, the transport system underneath could automatically try to make the best of its available resources.
 It could use available transport protocols in a way that is most beneficial for applications and without the application needing to worry about problems with middlebox traversal.
 Adopting this approach could give more freedom for diversification to designers of Operating Systems.